the-homeless-god/NodeScreenshoter/README.md

 # NodeScreenshoter
-Tool for take screenshot of each node on webpage
+Tool for take screenshot of each visible node on webpage

 Requirements :